OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

   If VM template had ``CONTEXT = [ A_CONTEXT = "$A" ]``, after service instantiation, the result are going to be ``CONTEXT = [ A_CONTEXT = "A_VALUE" ]``

-.. note:: In order to pass the service custom attributes to the VM  when using the CLI they need to be duplicated inside ``vm_template_contents`` section.
+In order to pass the service custom attributes to the VM  when using the CLI they need to be duplicated inside ``vm_template_contents`` section.

 .. _service_clone: